Python: An Introduction

 Operators

-Chapter 6 of the language reference has a complete description of how expressions and operators are evaluated in Python.
-Skip the beginning and go to 5.4 – 5.9 to see the operators.
+Chapter 6 of the language reference has a complete description of how expressions and operators are evaluated in Python, and W3Schools:PythonOperators is good, too.
+In the official reference, skip the beginning and go to 5.4 – 5.9 to see the operators.
 In general, the normal math operators are supported: (+,-,*,/) are addition, subtraction, multiplication, and division.
 Also, % is the remainder (modulus) operator, which gives the remainder of integer division, and ** is the power operator, which raises something to a power.
 Python also has // as “floor division” which always yields an integer result.

 Comparison operators offer all the necessary comparisons: <, >, <=, >=, ==, and != are the less than, less than or equal, greater than, greater than or equal, equal, and not equal comparisons, respectively.
 NOTE: the equality comparison is TWO equals signs: one equals sign is ALWAYS the assignment statement.
 Careful!